BryceCanyonCounty/bcc-robbery/README.md

 # How it works!
 - Enter the command you set in the config to enable robberies.
 Then when you are near a valid robbery location shoot your gun to start it!
+- Once you have started a robbery you will need to wait out the timer, and defend yourself from enemy npcs if you enabled them.
+- Once the timer has ran out you can begin lockpicking the loot boxes to gain rewards!
+- If you enabled police alerts you will want to make haste as the cops will be on thier way!

 # Future Plans
 - Restrict robberies to only be able to start if a certain amount of police are online